KallelGaNewk/audiomirror/readme.md

 3. Navigate to the project directory in your terminal.
 4. Connect two playback devices to your computer.
 5. Run the program by running `cargo run --release` in your terminal.

+## Known issues
+- Upchanneling isn't a thing yet, stereo to surround has issues.

 ## Contributing